Tuesday, December 2, 2025

 A Redditor named AlbatrossLanding wrote "Geobbels (sic) wrote in his diary that he was excommunicated for his marriage, at the time of his marriage." but I can't find it in the available online version of his diary in German, which does not have an entry for that date and a search of the text doesn't find the German word for excommunicate.

-He also said in one video that 50% of the military wing of the SS were Catholic, but in this book he brings the figure down to 25%.
+Hitchens also said in one video that 50% of the military wing of the SS (Waffen-SS) were Catholic, but in this book he brings the figure down to 25% of the SS, a percentage which was considerably lower than the percentage of Catholics in the German Reich (Germany, Austria and Czechoslovakia) in 1939, which was 41%.
+Somewhat surprising, as the Nazi Party started in the predominantly Catholic state of Bavaria.

 No comments: